joeyguerra/cmsnpto-announcements/README.md

 npm start
 ```

 When you run `npm start` in your terminal, you'll see a URL.
 Enter that URL into your browser's URL field and hit `return`.
-Then, when you see the "code" on the page, copy that and paste it into the terminal and hit `return`.
-That's only required once (you should see a file called `token.json` now).
-Subsequent executions shouldn't require you to enter an authentication code.
+The program will start a web server which will intercept the HTTP redirect from Google's OAuth sequence, capture the `code` and write it in a file called `token.json`.
+Subsequent executions shouldn't require you to enter an authentication code until that `Token` expires.

 The output of the program will be a text file called `output.html` in the app directory.
 You can open that up and copy and paste the raw HTML into a newsletter.
 Then fiddle with it if you need to before sending it.